To make an informed and defensible decision about your agency’s use of an assessment tool, here are the top three questions to consider.

 It’s time to re-think your assessment strategy.
 Even the most assessment-savvy agencies are losing precious minutes on non-essential assessment questions, and saving your team that extra five or more minutes is easier than you think.

 Risk level and supervision level don’t match up on a clean 1:1 basis, and it’s up to supervision professionals to understand the nuances of each to make appropriate supervision decisions.
-Risk and supervision levels are two distinct guidelines based on different inputs, and risk level should be used to inform supervision level, not replace it.
-Let’s take a closer look.

 There are two critical parts of this process, either of which can make or break the accuracy of your assessment results: the assessment itself, and the way your team uses it.
-To ensure the accuracy of the assessment, you need to conduct validation and outcomes studies.
-To ensure accuracy of the human elements of risk assessment, your agency needs to adopt a continuous cycle of quality assurance, or QA.

-Validation is an essential part of using risk assessments.
 Even if the assessment tool you’re using has been validated on other populations in other jurisdictions, you don’t know if the tool is really working for YOUR population in YOUR jurisdiction unless you validate it using local data.